pytorch/pytorch/docs/source/notes/autograd.rst

 The operations that do not compute gradients that are presented above are implemented as follows to obtain the behavior described above.

 ``detach`` is returning a new Tensor object that shares the same Storage.
-The Tensor is the same except that it does not require gradient and its grad_fn is always ``None``.
+The Tensor is the same except that it does not require gradient and its grad_fn is ``None``.

 ``torch.no_grad`` simply prevents any :code:`Node` from being added to the graph.

-Inplace handling
+In-place handling
 """"""""""""""""

-To get the required behavior for inplace operations, two things are needed.
+To get the required behavior for in-place operations, two things are needed.
 First, to be able to ensure correctness, we need to track the versions of the different Tensors to make sure that a :code:`Node` has access to the version it needs, not a modified one.
 Second, we need to build a graph that will perform the correct backward computation.

-From the python api, the current version of a Tensor can be queried with :code:`._version` .
+From the Python api, the current version of a Tensor can be queried with :code:`._version` .
 The :code:`Function` wrapper takes care of managing this version by using the information provided by the :code:`.mark_dirty()` method available on the context.
-It also takes care of making sure that the Tensors given to the :code:`.backward()` function have not been modified inplace.
+It also takes care of making sure that the Tensors given to the :code:`.backward()` function have not been modified in-place.

-Building the graph in the absence of any views is simple as all the inplace operations can be "reinterpreted" as out of place.
+Building the graph in the absence of any views is simple as all the in-place operations can be "reinterpreted" as out of place.
-The inplace operations will only create a linear chain of :code:`Node` s as if :code:`x.op_()` was written :code:`x = x.op()` (assuming corresponding out of place operation exists).
+The in-place operations will only create a linear chain of :code:`Node` s as if :code:`x.op_()` was written :code:`x = x.op()` (assuming corresponding out of place operation exists).

-Building the graph is more complex as we allow both views and inplace operations.
+Building the graph is more complex as we allow both views and in-place operations.
 Here, the view operations are responsible to mark any views that they make as being linked to the input.
 You can check if a Tensor is a view with :code:`._is_view` and query the Tensor it is a view of with :code:`._base` .
 Two case can happen then:

-- If this Tensor is not modified inplace, then its :code:`.grad_fn` is the :code:`Node` associated with the view operation.
+- If this Tensor is not modified in-place, then its :code:`.grad_fn` is the :code:`Node` associated with the view operation.
 And the base's :code:`.grad_fn` is the :code:`Node` that corresponds to its forward function.
-- If this Tensor is modified inplace, its graph is "rebased".
+- If this Tensor is modified in-place, its graph is "rebased".
 This has a few effects:

   - The base :code:`.grad_fn` becomes a :code:`CopySlices` .
-This special :code:`Node` is a wrapper around the :code:`Node` corresponding to the inplace operations and apply it to the subset of the base on which the inplace operation was performed (through the view).
+This special :code:`Node` is a wrapper around the :code:`Node` corresponding to the in-place operations and apply it to the subset of the base on which the in-place operation was performed (through the view).
   - All the views' :code:`.grad_fn` become :code:`AsStridedBackard` s that point to the newly created :code:`CopySlices` from the base.

 This is repeated every time an inplace operation is performed on a view and so the base's backward graph can contain a chain of :code:`CopySlices` before finally getting to the :code:`Node` that corresponds to its forward function.